February 16, 2022 4 min read

 The key to a long-lived cutting board is keeping the wood greased up when it starts to dry out.
 While your board will come “seasoned” (greased up with waxes and oils), it does take some regular maintenance to keep it in tip top shape.
 A board that is properly seasoned will repel water, stains, and unwanted odours.
 Regular waxing will also help close up the scratches and cuts that arise with regular use.

-We carry a fantastic hydrating board wax from Clapham's.
+We carry a fantastic Knifewear Board Wax, locally made just for us.
 Smear a healthy dose on your board whenever the wood loses its shiny lustre.
 Apply it generously with your hand or paper towel and let it sit for a while, even overnight if you’ve let it get out of hand.
 Buff out the excess with a clean paper towel or cloth and you’re back in business.
 Here's a visual guide:

 A dried out, unhappy board.